 An example of an emerging infectious disease that can be attributed to human practices is HIV.
 It is thought that humans were first infected with HIV through close contact with chimpanzees, perhaps through bushmeat hunting, in isolated regions of Africa.
 It is likely that HIV then spread from rural regions into cities and then internationally through air travel.
 Further factors in human behavior, such as intravenous drug use, sexual transmission, and transfer of blood products before the disease was recognized, aided the rapid and extensive spread of HIV.

 Finally, the Ebola virus epidemic that emerged in 2014 in West Africa illustrates how a virus that previously affected only small groups of people, perhaps a few hundred, can sweep rapidly through an area to affect tens of thousands, and become extremely difficult to contain.
-A combination of factors including high population densities, increased travel, closer contact with wild animals, weak health care systems, and a slow response has led to the worst outbreak of Ebola the world has ever seen.
+A combination of factors including high population densities, increased travel, closer contact with wild animals, weak health care systems, and a slow response led to the worst outbreak of Ebola the world has ever seen.

 Research on Emerging Diseases